 The State party should accept legal responsibility and apologize unreservedly for the "comfort women" system in a way that is acceptable to the majority of victims and restores their dignity, prosecute perpetrators who are still alive, take immediate and effective legislative and administrative measures to compensate adequately all survivors as a matter of right, educate students and the general public about the issue, and refute and sanction any attempt to defame victims or to deny the events.

 (2) Summary of the Relevant Information from the 6th Periodic Report of Japan (CCPR/C/JPN/6)

 The Government holds that it is not appropriate for the so-called comfort women issue to be brought up in the review of the country report for the Treaty signed in 1979 long after the incidents took place.
 Although the Government acknowledges that the issue known as "wartime comfort women" is one that severely injured the honour and dignity of many women, the Government has steadfastly maintained that "the Government of Japan has signed the San Francisco Peace Treaty and various bilateral agreements between Japan and other nations, and have been sincere about the issues of reparations for the damage caused by war accordingly.
 Thus, the Government has settled all post-war claims of compensation with the countries involved with which Japan has ratified the Treaties".
-In addition, the governments established the Asian Women's Fund (AWF) in 1995, implementing "medical and welfare support projects" with the support of JPY 4.8 billion from the Government, and providing six hundred million Japanese yen "atonement money," funded by public donation to offer relief directly to former "comfort women".
-It is reported that the Asian Women's Fund was dissolved in March 2007 with the co-ordination with the countries involved.88
+In addition, the Government reported that "the Asian Peace and Friendship Foundation for Women" (hereafter the "Asian Women's Fund") was established in 1995, implementing medical and welfare support projects with the support of JPY 4.8 billion from the Government, and providing six hundred million Japanese yen "atonement money," funded by public donation to offer relief directly to former "comfort women".
+It is reported that the Asian Women's Fund was dissolved in March 2007 with the co-ordination with the countries involved.

-The Japanese Government rejects Recommendation 18 made by the Human Rights Council, stating that it is not appropriate for the "comfort women" issue to be brought up in the review of the country report.
-However, the CCPR urged the State Party to take immediate and effective legislative and administrative measures to adequately compensate all survivors as a matter of right, and the CEDAW further reiterates its recommendation that the State party urgently endeavour to find a lasting solution for the situation of "comfort women".89 Thus, there has been hardly any progress for the resolution of the problem, despite the recommendations issued from various international bodies for over a decade.
+Failure to comply with the recommendations The Japanese Government rejects Recommendation 18 made by the Human Rights Council, stating that it is not appropriate for the "comfort women" issue to be brought up in the review of the country report.
+However, the CCPR urged the State Party to take immediate and effective legislative and administrative measures to adequately compensate all survivors as a matter of right, and the CEDAW further reiterates its recommendation that the State party urgently endeavour to find a lasting solution for the situation of "comfort women".
+Thus, there has been hardly any progress for the resolution of the problem, despite the recommendations issued from various international bodies for over a decade.

-The constitutional court of South Korea decided for the first time on August 30, 2011 regarding the former Japanese military "comfort womens" individual rights to claim compensation from the Japanese Government that "it constitutes a violation of the human rights of the victims, and it is unconstitutional" for the Korean Government to make no tangible effort to settle disputes with Japan.
-Following the court decision, Cho Sei-young, the director-general of the Northeast Asian Affairs Bureau at South Korea's Foreign Affairs and Trade Ministry, communicated to the minister at the Japanese Embassy in Korea on 15 September 2011 that Japan's active involvement with the issue is required.
-However, according to the media report, Japan declined to hold talks on the issue, maintaining that the issue was settled.
+On the other hand, the constitutional court of South Korea decided for the first time on August 30, 2011 regarding the former Japanese military "comfort womens" individual rights to claim compensation from the Japanese Government that it constitutes "a violation of the fundamental human rights of the victims, and it is unconstitutional" for the Korean Government to fail to follow the procedure according to the agreement between Japan and the Republic of Korea on the right to compensation.
+Following the court decision, Cho Sei-young, the director-general of the Northeast Asian Affairs Bureau at South Korea's Foreign Affairs and Trade Ministry, requested the direct talk to the minister of Japan to Korea on 15 September, 2011, according to the article 3, clause 1 of the above-mentioned agreement between, Japan the Republic of Korea.
+Although Korean government made the same request again on 15 November, 2011, the Japan has made no formal response to this request.